 We use acid free tissue paper which is not only better for the environment, acid free paper is also far better for your items.

 We use sealable bags to help protect your mattresses while in transit, each bag is used only once before being recycled.

 Make your move greener

-Schools – If you’re a family on the move, you can see the latest Torquay Ofsted scores
+Schools – You can see the latest Torquay Ofsted scores

 Population – Torquay’s population stood at 65,000 at the time of the 2011 You.Gov census.

-Transport – The crown of the English Riviera, Torquay lies close to the A380.
-It’s approximately 31 minutes to the nearest motorway, the M5.
+Transport – Torquay lies close to the A380.
+It’s approx 30 mins to the nearest motorway, the M5.
 Trains to London take around 3 hours and 9 minutes.
-The nearest airport is Exeter Airport, approximately a 41-minute drive.
+The nearest airport is Exeter Airport, approx 40 mins drive.

 If you want to join the (bun) fight over who serves the best cream tea (Devon vs Cornwall), then head to Angels.
 Seriously, the argument ends right here.
 Just the best cream tea ever!

 49 Babbacombe Downs, TQ1 3LP